Biological and Forensic Sciences

 International Baccalaureate Diploma Programme

-to include a minimum of 5 points in Biology at Higher level.
+to include 5 points in Biology at Higher level.

 Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)